Move and Copy refactorings

 In Java, this refactoring moves an inner class to a higher level.

 In ActionScript, this refactoring moves out-of-package classes, functions, variables, constants and namespaces into a package.
-(In this case the word inner is used to refer to entities (classes, functions, etc.) that are declared outside of packages.
+(In this case the word inner is used to refer to entities (classes, functions, and so on) that are declared outside of packages.
 The upper level means a package.)

 Move Instance Method refactoring moves an instance method to another class.